dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 all_model_results.to_pickle('all_model_results.pkl')
 ```

-# e
+# Model Visualization Comparison and Selection

-Load in model result DataFrames if needed
+**Load in Model Results DataFrames if Needed**
 ```python
 # Check if DataFrame is already loaded in - if not, load from pickle file
 try: